 Spain has so many wonderful destinations on the Mediterranean coastline and in the south, it’d be a shame not to see all of them!
-A good place to start is the Costa del Sol, which makes for a great road trip route for you and your travel crew.
+A good place to start is the Costa del Sol and Andalucia, which makes for a great road trip route for you and your travel crew.
 Grab some beautiful seaside places to stay, sip some sangria and just relax.
 And what’s the most perfect part about exploring Spain’s sunny spots?

 Try to not get paella outside of Spain – it’s never done quite right.
 Spanish paella is a rice dish usually made with sausage, seafood and saffron.
 It takes a little longer to prepare, so plan on a few drinks while ordering a large pan for the table.